trixi-framework/HOHQMesh/Documentation/docs/three-dimensional-hexahedral-meshes.md

 The height function takes two arguments, which are the physical x-y coordinates, unlike the parametric coordinates that define boundary curves.

-Alternatively, the bottom topography data can be read in from a file.
+Alternatively, the bottom topography data can be read in from a file, e.g,

+        \begin{TOPOGRAPHY}
+           data file = path/to/bottom_data.txt
+        \end{TOPOGRAPHY}

 From this data a bicubic interpolation is used to compute the bottom topography information.
 Currently this strategy of bottom topography extrusion relies on gridded data.
 The data file is assumed to come as separate lists of the x coordinate points, the y coordinate points, and the z coordinate points where the grid data is ordered slice-by-slice in the y direction.
 Below a small example is provided to clarify the data file format